MicrosoftDocs/azure-devops-docs/docs/package/how-to/set-up-upstream-sources.md

 monikerRange: '>= tfs-2017'
 ---

-# Configure upstream sources for VSTS and TFS packages
+# Configure upstream sources for Azure DevOps Services and TFS packages

-Upstream sources enable you to use a single feed to store both the packages you produce and the packages you consume from "remote feeds": both public feeds (e.g. npmjs.com and nuget.org) and authenticated feeds (i.e. other VSTS feeds in your account or organization).
+Upstream sources enable you to use a single feed to store both the packages you produce and the packages you consume from "remote feeds": both public feeds (e.g. npmjs.com and nuget.org) and authenticated feeds (i.e. other Azure DevOps Services feeds in your account or organization).
 Once you've enabled an upstream source, any user connected to your feed can install a package from the remote feed, and your feed will save a copy.

 For more in-depth information on the concepts and best practices regarding upstream sources, check out the [upstream sources concepts documentation](../concepts/upstream-sources.md).